 - Using either command after zooming in or out provides a keyboard method to zoom in or out on a selection edge.
 This is otherwise possible only by CONTROL and mouse wheel scroll while the mouse pointer is positioned at either selection edge.

 - In some cases. either command may have no effect or the selection edge may not move fully to center if the selection is over to left or right so that the Timeline position cannot move sufficiently.
 For example, a selection wholly to left of the waveform center point cannot move if the visible left edge of the waveform starts at time zero.

 Attempts to move the right edge of the current selection to the center of the screen, without changing the zoom level.
 This is useful if you are zoomed far in at the left edge of the selection and then wish to view the right edge.which may be currently off screen.
 Also if you have lost sight of the selection entirely by scrolling too far, either this or the companion command "Go to Selection Start" ( above ) will always bring the selection back on screen.

 Collapse All Tracks CTRL +SHIFT + C

 Collapses all tracks to take up the minimum amount of space.
-To collapse or expand an individual track, click on the triangle on the lower-left of the track label.
+To collapse or expand an individual track, click on the Track Collapse Button with triangle icon at the bottom of the track.

-Expand All Tracks CTRL + SHIFT + X
+Expand Collapsed Tracks CTRL + SHIFT + X

 Click this menu item to turn display of clipped samples on and off - a check mark in the item indicates that display is turned on.
 If turned on, individual or multiple clipped samples display as a red vertical line when in one of the waveform views.
 A sample is displayed as clipped if it touches or exceeds 0 dB and so touches or exceeds the volume envelope defined by +1.0 to - 1.0 on the vertical scale to left of the waveform.